cosmic-horizon/QWOYN/modules.md

 # governance module (native Cosmos SDK module)

 On-chain governance with COHO token holders - would be interacting with technical subjects for chain maintenance.

+# token swap module

+- COHO / Sagan
+- Any other tokens that can be issued on game

+This should be done with third parties like Osmosis?